Configuring Module Navigation with Touch, Keyboard & Mouse

 By default it’s set to use a horizontal swipe but it can be switched to use a vertical swipe instead.

-Note: For best results, use a slide animation that moves in the same direction as swiping.
-If using horizontal swiping choose a slide animation that moves sideways, but if using vertical swiping use a slide animation that moves up and down.
+Note: For best results, use a slide transition animation that moves in the same direction as swiping.
+If using horizontal swiping choose a slide transition animation that moves sideways, but if using vertical swiping use a slide transition animation that moves up and down.

 Options for enabling and configuring keyboard navigation, i.e. using arrow keys to switch between slides, can all be found under the Navigation Options tab, Keyboard sub-section, in the Keyboard Arrow Navigation panel: